-MPH students complete an integrative learning experience (ILE) that demonstrates synthesis of foundational and specialization competencies.
+MPH students complete an integrative learning experience project (ILE) that demonstrates synthesis of foundational and specialization competencies.
+This demonstration requires synthesis of at least three competencies.
+This may be comprised of two foundational and one specialization competency, or two specialization and one foundational competency.
 Students, in consultation with faculty, select foundational and specialization-specific competencies appropriate to the student’s educational and professional goals and the project.

 The ILE represents a culminating experience and may take many forms, such as an applied research or practice-based project.
 Regardless of option selected for the ILE, the student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.

 Projects that involve human subjects must adhere to policies and procedures of the University’s Institutional Review Board (IRB) (http://orrp.osu.edu/irb/).
 Projects involving infectious agents must adhere to the Institutional Biosafety Committee (IBC).
 And, in the unlikely event that research involving animals is pursued for an ILE project must adhere to Institutional Animal Care and Use Committee (IACUC).

 The ILE is completed at or near the end of the program of study (e.g., in the final year or term).
 The experience may be group-based or individual.
 In group-based experiences, the school or program documents that the experience provides opportunities for individualized assessment of outcomes.
 (See the ILE Project Timeline below)

 Depending on the MPH specialization or program, written products may include the following:

 Research Paper or Report